 Mass immigration detention pulls families and loved ones apart, violates basic human rights and dignity, unravels the delicate fabric of our communities, and is far too costly (in both human and financial terms) to continue.

-Did you know that that federal policy requires U.S. Immigration and Customs Enforcement (ICE) to maintain a certain number of spaces in immigration detention centers every single day?
-You may have heard of these spaces referred to as “detention quotas” or “bed quotas.
+Did you know that federal policy requires U.S. Immigration and Customs Enforcement (ICE) to maintain 34,000 spaces in immigration detention centers every single day?
+This inhumane policy is known as the "detention quota."